Lake Tota, Colombia

 - Statistics / Weather / Helpful Links

 Looking for Lake Tota cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Spanning almost 15,000 acres, Lake Tota is the largest lake in Colombia.
 Located in the Andes Highlands, Lake Tota lies at nearly 10,000 feet elevation on the eastern slope of the mountain range.
 For many years, the lake was considered sacred to the Muisca culture.
 Muisca tradition believes the lake was created by one of their mythical heroes, and this tradition appears to have contributed to another bit of folklore about the massive lake.
 It is said that the mythical hero battled and killed a monstrous black snake, the death of which created Lake Tota and the three islands it holds.
 By the time the monster was described to conquistador Gonzalo Jimenez de Quesada, the ‘pitch-black snake with a head like a bull and bigger than a whale’ was considered an active and feared inhabitant of the lake.
 Since the early 1600s, the ‘monster of Lake Tota’ has been an oft-repeated tale, gaining local respect similar to the Loch Ness monster, Nessie.